 Peter Dennis, RPEQ, CPEng

-Peter is currently the newly appointed Managing Director for Hunter H2O.
-With a strong background in chemical engineering and operational support, Peter brings a practical, and customer connected element to his leadership style.
+Peter is the Managing Director for Hunter H2O.
+Peter brings a practical, and customer connected element to his leadership style, with a strong background in strategic planning, process engineering and operations.
 Peter has made substantial contributions to sustainable urban water management in the Hunter and elsewhere throughout Australia including pioneering work on effluent recycling, beneficial use of biosolids in the Hunter and energy efficient design of water infrastructure.

 Peter brings significant insight to the role following his prior experience as: